LucianDev/LucianDevs-Useful-Scripts/Linux/Docker/readme.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/LucianDev/LucianDevs-Useful-Scripts/blob/main/LICENSE "LICENSE") file for details.